Lux981/Vexel-Music-Bot/README.md

 # Lux-s-Music-Bot
 This bot allows you to play video/music using a URL link.
-The bot is currently in active development.
+Curenlty have 0.1V
+Go to releases for this.